34 Fun Things To Do in Melbourne with Kids [in 2023]

 24. Check out street art

-Hosier Lane is the most famous street art laneway in Melbourne, located in the heart of the CBD, while AC/DC Lane – named after the famous Aussie band – is a narrow lane off Flinders Lane, full of music-inspired murals and stencils.
-Your kids will love the bright colours and the overall gritty vibe.
+Hosier Lane is the street art superstar, right in the heart of the CBD.
+AC/DC Lane – named after the Aussie band – is full of music-inspired murals and stencils.
+Whether you’re art enthusiasts or curious wanderers, Melbourne’s street art is a vibrant journey you shouldn’t miss.

 Melbourne street art tours